Ankr-network/ankr-docs/docs/Earn/liquid-staking/matic/stake-matic.md

 <a href="https://polygon.technology/matic-token/" target="_blank">Check out the listings of platforms to acquire MATIC</a>

-## Ensure you have some ETH
+## Ensure you have some ETH for gas fees

-A very small amount of ETH is used to perform the transaction
+A very small amount of ETH is used as gas fee to perform a transaction.
+Normally, it is around 0.0005 ETH, but may vary depending on the network transaction load.

 ## Configure MetaMask

-1. Log in to MetaMask
+1. Log in to MetaMask.
-2. Click the Network drop-down and select **Custom RPC**
+2. Click the Network drop-down and select **Custom RPC**.
 3. Enter the following details:

 Network Name: Polygon